agilarity/jbehave-spring-stories/README.md

         }
     }
 ```
+4 - Add the <tt>@Component</tt> annotation to you steps so Spring will wire it up.

-3 - Put your story files under <tt>src/test/resources</tt>, at or below the same package as your test class.
+5 - Put your story files under <tt>src/test/resources</tt>, at or below the same package as your test class.

-4 - Run your test class as a normal [JUnit](http://junit.org/) test.
+6 - Run your test class as a normal [JUnit](http://junit.org/) test.